IntelliTect-Samples/EWU-CSCD371-2024-Fall/README.md

    - Use `ISampleData.People` for your data source. ❌✔

-6. Implement `ISampleData.GetAggregateListOfStatesGivenPeopleCollection(IEnumerable<IPerson> people)` to return a `string` that contains a **unique**, comma separated list of states. ❌✔
+6. Implement `ISampleData.GetAggregateListOfStatesGivenPeopleCollection(IEnumerable<IPerson> people)` to return a `string` that contains a **unique**, comma-separated list of states. ❌✔

    - Use the `people` parameter from `ISampleData.People` property for your data source. ❌✔
-   - At a minimum, use `System.Linq.Enumerable.Aggregate` LINQ method to create your result. ❌✔
+   - At a minimum, use the `System.Linq.Enumerable.`Aggregate` LINQ method to create your result. ❌✔
    - Don't forget the list should be unique. ❌✔
    - It is recommended that, at a minimum, you use `ISampleData.GetUniqueSortedListOfStatesGivenCsvRows` to validate your result.